Channel Tunnel: Regional effect

 A 1996 report from the European Commission predicted that Kent and Nord-Pas de Calais would have increased traffic volumes due to the general growth of cross-Channel traffic and traffic attracted by the tunnel.
 In Kent, a high-speed rail line to London would transfer traffic from road to rail.
 Kent's regional development would benefit from the tunnel, but with it being so close to London, its benefits would be restricted.
 Traditional industries would see some gains and would be largely dependent on the development of Ashford International railway station.
 Without the station, Kent would be totally dependent on London's expansion.
-Nord-Pas-de-Calais however, would enjoy a strong internal symbolic effect from the Tunnel which would result in significant gains in manufacturing.
+Nord-Pas-de-Calais, however, would enjoy a strong internal symbolic effect from the Tunnel, which would result in significant gains in manufacturing.

-While eliminating a bottleneck, such as with a tunnel, doesn't guarantee economic benefits for all nearby areas, the perception of a region being connected to a European high-speed transport network coupled with a proactive political response is more crucial for regional economic development.
+While eliminating a bottleneck, such as with a tunnel, does not guarantee economic benefits for all nearby areas, the perception of a region being connected to a European high-speed transport network coupled with a proactive political response is more crucial for regional economic development.
 Some small-medium enterprises located in the immediate vicinity of the terminal have used the opportunity to re-brand the profile of their business with positive effects, such as The New Inn at Etchinghill which were able to commercially exploit its unique selling point as being 'the closest pub to the Channel Tunnel'.
 Tunnel-induced regional development is small compared to general economic growth.
 The South East of England likely benefited developmentally and socially from faster and cheaper transport to continental Europe, but the benefits were unlikely to be distributed equally throughout the region.
 The overall environmental effect was almost certainly negative.

-Since the opening of the tunnel, small positive effects on the wider economy have been felt, but it is difficult to identify major economic successes attributed directly to the tunnel.The Eurotunnel operates at a profit, providing a weather-proof alternative for transportation..
+Since the opening of the tunnel, small positive effects on the wider economy have been felt, but it is difficult to identify major economic successes attributed directly to the tunnel.
+The Eurotunnel operates at a profit, providing a weather-proof alternative for transportation.
 High costs of construction did delay profitability, with companies involved in the tunnel's construction relying on government assistance to deal with the accumulated debt.

 In social terms, the tunnel was predicted to increase British cohesion with the continent, and it was also viewed as a symbolic "end" of Britain as an insular island.
 A report in 1998 stated that two-thirds of Britons "feel European", but that, at the same time, most are hostile to the EU as a political institution.